FloSchuberth/cSEM/dev/igsca_tree_port_review.typ

 This is now *more* misleading than before, not less.
-Every mixed configuration currently returns `width = 3`, so the blocks pass --- and they would pass identically if all three kernels were dead, as S1's mocked-kernel demonstration shows.
+Every mixed configuration currently returns `width = 3`, so the blocks pass --- and they would pass identically if all three kernels were dead.
+S1's fix means such a tree now also carries `n_fail_split > 0` and emits a warning, but `expect_no_error()` reads
+neither: a warning is not an error, and nothing inspects the counters.

 Split them, and assert on the artefact rather than on the absence of an exception: